Part I: Annual Dealer Member Fee

 Our aim was to propose a model that adheres to the guiding principles as closely as possible and can continue to be applied regardless of industry changes and evolution.
 Given the diverse business models and sizes of CIRO Dealer Members, we believe that the methodology we are proposing for the Annual Dealer Member Fee would substantially meet the guiding principles while minimizing the impact of the change – refer to section 4.

-It is important to note that the proposed integrated fee model for the Annual Dealer Member Fee is separate from the “Integration Cost Recovery Fee Model” which seeks to recover the costs of integration1 .
-The Integration Cost Recovery Fee Model is not discussed in this Notice, other than minor amendments to update references to this integrated Fee Model noted in Appendix C.
+It is important to note that the proposed integrated fee model for the Annual Dealer Member Fee is separate from the “Integration Cost Recovery Fee Model” which seeks to recover the costs of integration

 1. Current / Interim fee model

 Currently, CIRO operates two separate fee models to recover costs from both Investment Dealer Members (ID Members) and Mutual Fund Dealer Members (MFD Members) which are based on the fee models that were in place at IIROC and the MFDA, respectively, at the time of the merger.
-The legacy fee structures (the “Interim Fee Model”) were to be maintained and administered with necessary modifications until such time as an integrated fee model is developed2 .
-Dealer Members who are registered as both an investment dealer and a mutual fund dealer (“Dual-Registered Dealer Member”) pay fees under both models.
+The legacy fee structures (the “Interim Fee Model”) were to be maintained and administered with necessary modifications until such time as an integrated fee model is developed

-1.1 Investment Dealer fee model3
+1.1 Investment Dealer fee model

 The Annual Fee for each ID Member under the Interim Fee Model is comprised of three components: Revenues, Approved Persons, and Minimum Fee, and calculated as the greater of